txtatech/forthttp/README.md

 On the images.html page (found in the 'static' folder) there is a QR code generation procedure executed that makes a code appear at the very top of the page with the phrase 'Hi!'.
 This can be modified for a variety of uses and acts as a placeholder for future features.

-Also in the images.html file there is a QR Code Archive of .png files with a QR Code reader that handles that file extention.
+Also in the images.html file there is a QR Code Archive of .png files with a QR Code reader that handles that file extension.
 It may handle other extensions but I am unsure on that.
 This QR code reader requires the 'Cache QR Codes' link to be clicked to be initiated.
-I highly reccomend opening Developer Tools Console if you click the 'Cache QR Codes' link so that you can see the JavaScript (encoded as Base64) being scanned, 'cached' and made executable/acessible to the page and browser.
+I highly recommend opening Developer Tools Console if you click the 'Cache QR Codes' link so that you can see the JavaScript (encoded as Base64) being scanned, 'cached' and made executable/accessible to the page and browser.

-The code that gets loaded via the 'Cache QR Codes' link does a numner of things to setup a working enviroment for the site so that it can utilize service workers as well as other backend functions.
+The code that gets loaded via the 'Cache QR Codes' link does a number of things to setup a working environment for the site so that it can utilize service workers as well as other backend functions.

 **Functionality and Usage**